DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

   who: Arpit
 - line: "Then you have tools that make data available in your downstream SasS tools\
     \ \u2014 sales, marketing, support tools.
 That could be a customer data platform\
-    \ \u2014 if you are using tools like Segment Connections and radar stack, they\
+    \ \u2014 if you are using tools like Segment Connections and Rudderstack, they\
     \ can do that.
 If you are storing the data in the warehouse then you can use a\
     \ reverse ETL tool.
 Each of these categories obviously has multiple tools.
 A lot\
     \ of them are very similar.
 Some have different capabilities.
 It\u2019s time consuming\